bassmaster187/TeslaLogger/README.md

 Enter the same credentials as you use in your teslaaccount or app.

 ## Settings & Language
-Available languages: English, German, Norwegian - Translations are welcome
+Available languages: English, German, Norwegian, Nederlands - Translations are welcome

 Change the language and units and reboot the Teslalogger.